mesqueeb/vuex-easy-firestore/docs/guide.md

 There are two ways to use vuex-easy-firestore, in 'collection' or 'doc' mode.
 You can only choose one because this points to the path you sync your vuex module to:

+**Collection mode**
+- `firestoreRefType: 'collection'`
-- `firestoreRefType: 'collection'` for a firestore collection
+- `firestorePath` should be a firestore collection
+- Use when working with multiple documents, all docs will automatically be retrieved and sync when making changes.
+- eg. when a user has multiple "items" like a to-do list

+**Doc mode**
+- `firestoreRefType: 'doc'`
-- `firestoreRefType: 'doc'` for a single firestore document
+- `firestorePath` should be a single firestore document
+- Use when working with a single doc.
+- eg. the "settings" or "config" of a user.

 Depending on which mode there are some small changes, but the syntax is mostly the same.